 Here's some information to help you get ready for your appointment.

 Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do beforehand, such as restrict your diet.

 Write down your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment.

 Write down key personal information, including major stresses or recent life changes.

-List all medications, vitamins or supplements you take.
+List all medications, vitamins or other supplements you take, including dosage.